 Vertières was fought on November 18, 1803 and General Rochambeau and his troops had to ask the slaves for permission to return to France.
 Dessalines agreed.
 Another battle involved the fort Crête-a-Pierrot, an arsenal.
 According to Haiti, a Different Image by Nancy Toussaint, the French regained the Fort but loss twice many soldiers as the Haitian forces.

 1. The story of the soldiers from Poland who became Haitians.

-The French hired seasoned soldiers from Poland to help fight for them in the war against the revolutionaries of Haiti.
+Historian Elizabeth Abbott notes in her book The Duvaliers and Their Legacy that the French hired seasoned soldiers from Poland to help fight for them in the war against the revolutionaries of Haiti.
 The Polish soldiers joined the Haitian side, and eventually married into Haitian families, and their descendants live to this day in an area of Haiti called Cazale.

 Bonus: Boukman Dutty, a slave and his followers had a vodun(voodoo) ceremony in a place in Haiti called Bois Caiman.
 During the ceremony, a priestess unnamed in some accounts, but named Cécile Fatiman in others, slit the throat of a pig and had everyone present drink its blood.
 Some accounts even claim that there was some human blood drunk during the ceremony as well.
 Boukman and all present there swore their allegiance to the god of their ancestors and swore an oath to turn away from the God of the oppressors.